Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Stasis Mode"				"0"

 			// (Survival modes only) The delay in seconds before allowing Mutant Tanks to spawn.
+			// Note: The survival timer starts when the first panic event is triggered, which is the same method used by this setting to delay Mutant Tanks from spawning.
 			// Note: Do not change this setting if you are unsure of how it works.
 			// --
 			// Minimum: 0.1